 Eurobot^{Open} and Eurobot^{Open} Junior are two events addressed to young people interested in robotics.
 Teams are usually composed of students involved in an Eurobot^{Open} school project, a group of friends, or independent robotics clubs.
 They share the same goal: to offer young people an active learning process, to put into practice their knowledge and soft skills during a fun and friendly event.
-The technical challenge of Eurobot^{Open} is to build an autonomous robot alongside.
+The technical challenge is to build a remote controlled robot .